rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>[1866]</CITE>
 >Note on publication statement: <CITE>Date of publication based on copyright date.
 Copyright statement on title page verso reads: Entered according to Act of Congress, in the year 1866, by J.R.
 Jones, in the Clerk's Office of the District Court of the United States, in and for the Eastern District of Pennsylvania</CITE>

-<a name="5.24.36.75">5.24.36.75</a> When supplying a probable date or period of publication according to one of the patterns shown in [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1), indicate the basis for the conjecture in a note on publication statement (see [Date of publication, 5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1)).
+<a name="5.24.36.75">5.24.36.75</a> **Patterns for supplying a conjectural date of publication**.
+When supplying a conjectural date or period of publication according to one of the patterns shown in [5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1), always indicate the basis for the conjecture in a Note on publication statement (see [Date of publication, 5.23.34.1](/DCRMR/ppdm/Date-of-publication/#5.23.34.1)).

 >Example:
 >Date of publication: <CITE>[not after 1763]</CITE>